Piscotty drives in three runs, A’s win ninth in row at home

 OAKLAND, Calif.
+(AP) — The Oakland Athletics love to swing their way to early leads, and then pile up more runs whenever they can.

-(AP) — Marcus Semien staked Mike Fiers to an early lead, Stephen Piscotty drove in all three of his runs with two outs, and the AL-best Oakland Athletics beat the Los Angeles Angels 5-3 on Friday night to run their home winning streak to nine games.
+Marcus Semien homered to give Mike Fiers a quick cushion, Stephen Piscotty drove in all three of his runs with two outs, and the AL-best A’s beat the Los Angeles Angels 5-3 on Friday night to run their home winning streak to nine games.

 The A’s (19-8) moved a season-best 11 games over .500 and have their best 27-game start since beginning 21-6 in 1990.